littlecodersh/ItChat/README_EN.md

 A wechat robot can handle all the basic messages with only less than 30 lines of codes.

+And it's similiar to itchatmp (api for wechat massive platform), learn once and get two tools.

 Now Wechat is an important part of personal life, hopefully this repo can help you extend your personal wechat account's functionality and enbetter user's experience with wechat.

 ## Installation